OCA/project/project_minimum_margin_threshold_alert/readme/CONFIGURE.md

 When project costs exceed the configured percentage of revenues, the system automatically sends (via a cron)
 - An email to manager and internal user followers if the Force Email Notification option is enabled from the project.
-- An activity of type To-Do for the project manager if the Create Activity option is enabled from the project.
+- An activity of type 'Minimum Margin Exceeded' for the project manager if the Create Activity option is enabled from the project.

 ![screenshot2.png](../static/description/screenshot2.png)